 The International Chamber of Commerce (ICC), as the world business organization, works to promote open, rules-based multi-lateral trade and investment, sustainable economic growth, responsible business conduct and a global approach to regulation.
 ICC supports business’ contribution to peace, prosperity and inclusive growth and in the area of taxation, ICC seeks to promote transparent and non-discriminatory treatment of foreign investments and earnings that eliminates tax obstacles to cross-border trade and investment.

-ICC is an indispensable partner of intergovernmental organisations and international stakeholders in leveraging business engagement for a more sustainable world.
-ICC has also a key role as focal point business and industry at UNFCC, representing the business community views and insights.
+ICC is an indispensable partner of intergovernmental organisations and international stakeholders in leveraging business engagement to advance sustainability, accelerate action on climate and nature and ensure a sustainable and prosperous future for all.
+We do this in line with United Nations Sustainable Development Goals, objectives of the Paris Climate Agreement and the Kunming-Montreal Global Biodiversity Framework..
+ICC has a key role as the official Business and Industry Focal Point to the United Nations Framework Convention on Climate Change (UNFCCC), as well as an active role within the UN Convention on Biological Diversity (CBD) representing the global business community’s views and insights.

 In 2015 the United Nations (UN) General Assembly adopted the 2030 Agenda for Sustainable Development and the 17 UN Sustainable Development Goals (SDGs), calling on all countries to improve the lives of people everywhere.
 A core aim of the SDGs is to eradicate poverty in all its forms and dimensions, recognizing that it is the greatest global challenge and is an indispensable requirement of sustainable development.
 Improving economic growth is a necessary driver to achieving this goal.
 ICC’s mission to promote a system of open, cross-border exchange for the benefit of society as a whole underlines the integral role that international business plays in fostering growth and development.

-However, the fulfilment of the SDGs is far from being a reality by 2030, and the 4th International Conference on Financing for Development (Ffd4) in 2025 will have to address how to accelerate progress towards achieving the Goals, a commitment also undertaken by UN Member Countries within the UN Pact for the Future, adopted in September 2023 in occasion of the Summit for the Future.
-Against this background and to get the fulfilment of the SDGs back on track, government spending along will not be enough.
+However, the achievement of the SDGs is far from being a reality by 2030, and the 4th International Conference on Financing for Development (Ffd4) in 2025 will have to address how to accelerate progress towards achieving the Goals, a commitment also undertaken by UN Member Countries within the UN Pact for the Future, adopted in September 2023 in the context of the Summit for the Future.
+Against this background and to set the achievement of the SDGs back on track, government spending alone will not be enough.
 Thus, there is also a need for the optimization of tax systems that can incentivize private sector investments to advance sustainability and the UN SDGs.
 This could be done through rethinking the tax mix for the future, while promoting green taxes and other taxation mechanisms such as R&D incentives, indirect taxes, VAT, and carbon pricing.
-It is also central to ensure that investments in sustainability are always considered deductible business expenses and governments must also ensure that tax systems are robust, transparent, well-functioning and not open for misuse.
+It is also essential to ensure that investments in sustainability are always considered deductible business expenses and governments must also ensure that tax systems are robust, transparent, well-functioning and not open for misuse.

-The link between tax policy and the fulfilment of the SDGs was acknowledged by the ICC in 2017 with the release of the ICC Tax & SDGs Position Paper.
+The link between tax policy and the achievement of the SDGs was acknowledged by ICC in 2017 with the release of the ICC Tax & SDGs Position Paper.
 Recent developments in international tax policy, along with the approaching 2030 deadline for achieving the Sustainable Development Goals, present an opportunity to reassess the importance of international tax policy in advancing sustainable development.
 Updating the 2017 ICC Tax & SDGs Position Paper is crucial, especially in the lead-up to the 4th International Conference on Financing for Development (Ffd4) in 2025 which will address new and emerging issues and the urgent need to fully implement the Sustainable Development Goals, and support reform of the international financial architecture.